 Benefits of grafting

-If one tree produces the best quality fruits, parts of this tree could be grafted onto stocks of a sapling from the same species.
-This would create a clone.
+If one tree produces excellent quality fruits, parts of this tree could be grafted onto stocks of a sapling from the same species, which would create a clone.
 And since only the scion produces fruits, the fruits would all be genetically identical.

 In the case of woody plants, it takes longer for the plant to mature and flower.
 To reduce this time, mature scions can be grafted onto juvenile stocks.
 In such cases, the grafted scion continues to maintain its maturity and can produce flowers and seeds.

-One can also do art with grafting.
-This is called arbosculpture.
+One can also do art with grafting, a process called arbosculpture.
 As the scion and stock function as one plant, they can sometimes influence each other’s growth.
 This aids in creating easily transportable and maintainable dwarf plants.